jlevere/cse_5462/lab5/README.md

 ## Design

+While I slightly deviated from the design proposed in the [assignment](./ASSIGNMENT.md), I ensured that all functional and interoperability requirements were still met.

-This project was implmented with Data Oriented Design principles in mind.
+This project was implemented with **Data-Oriented Design** principles in mind, focusing on performance and efficient memory usage.

+### Internal Data Structure

-The server uses a Multi Array List as an internal data structure.
-This data structure stores seperate lists for each field of the struct of the data type it is built for.
-This allows both memory savings and very fast operations through cache usage improvements and the abilitry to use SIMD for some operations.
+The server uses a **Multi-Array List** as its core data structure.
+This structure organizes data by storing separate lists for each field of the struct it is designed for.
+This approach offers two key benefits:
+- **Memory efficiency**: It reduces the overhead by organizing data in a more compact way.
+- **Performance improvements**: The layout improves cache locality and allows us to take advantage of **SIMD** (Single Instruction, Multiple Data) for parallel processing of operations.

+### Key Operations

-If we breakdown the most common operations of the file registry we get the following:
+The most common operations in the file registry are:
-- Contains hash
-- Retrive clients from hash
+1. Checking if a hash is present in the registry (`contains hash`).
+2. Retrieving clients associated with a given hash (`retrieve clients from hash`).
-- Add new client
+3. Adding a new client (`add new client`).
-- Add new file
+4. Adding a new file (`add new file`).

-In that order as well.
-If we look at these even more, in every case, we need to check if the registry contains a hash.
-Every operation requires this.
+Each of these operations starts with a check to see if the registry contains the hash, making this check the most frequent operation.

+### Optimizing Hash Lookups

-To help speed this up, we can use a Bloom Filter to preform negtive lookups, and a hashmap to map hashes to entries in our primary data structure, the multiarraylist.
+To speed up hash lookups, we use a **Bloom Filter** for **negative lookups**.
+This prevents unnecessary lookups in the main data structure.
+Additionally, we use a **hashmap** to map hashes directly to entries in the main data structure, the Multi-Array List.

+This combination allows for:
+- **Constant time lookups** for checking if a hash exists.
-This provides constant time lookup and membership test system for hashes.
+- **Efficient membership tests** for hashes.

-This takes care of our first operation, "contains hash", and "retrive clients from hash".
+These optimizations efficiently handle the "contains hash" and "retrieve clients from hash" operations.

+### Handling New Files

-When we create a new file, we can preallocate a few clients for it, since we assume there will be multiple clients per file.
-Clients are stored as std.net.Addess objects which are fairly small and stored in an arraylist anyway.
+When a new file is added, we assume that it will be associated with multiple clients.
+To optimize for this, we pre-allocate a few client slots in advance.
+Clients are stored as `std.net.Address` objects, which are relatively small and already stored in an array list.

-This helps optimize our most frequent operations.
+This approach reduces overhead and further optimizes the most frequent operations, ensuring that we handle hash lookups and client retrieval efficiently.

 ### Workflow